 Medical or funeral expenses due to the decedent’s injury or death may be recovered by a survivor who has paid them.

 The personal representative may also recover for the estate loss of earnings of the deceased from the date of injury to the date of death, less lost support of survivors excluding contributions in kind, with interest.

-The people injured in this recreational boating accident or marine accident can recover for what is called economic and non economic damages.
+The people injured in this recreational boating accident or marine accident can recover from what is called economic and non-economic damages.
 Economic damages include medical expenses both past and future.
 Economic damages also include lost wages or income in the past as well as the loss of ability to earn income in the future.

 Limitation of Liability

 You may have heard about the Limitation of Liability Act.
 The Limitation of Liability Act is federal law located at 46 USC Sec.
 183. This is a draconian, outdated federal statue which limits the liability of a boat owner to the value of the vessel.